gwastro/pycbc/docs/workflow/pycbc_make_coinc_search_workflow.rst

 .. note::

-   To use released exectutables for production analysis, you should specify the URL to an ``executables.ini`` file from the `PyCBC Software repository <https://code.pycbc.phy.syr.edu/ligo-cbc/pycbc-software>`_.
+   To use released executables for production analysis, you should specify the URL to an ``executables.ini`` file from the `PyCBC Software repository <https://code.pycbc.phy.syr.edu/ligo-cbc/pycbc-software>`_.